durenzn/PECA/README.md

 ${SampleName}.bam.bai is the index file of bam file.

+Note that all the three files should have same before-dot-file-name ${SampleName},only difference is after dot ".txt", ".bam" or ".bam.bai".
 Please see the example of RAd4 in the ./Input directory.

-3, bash run_PECA.sh

-Example: run_PECA.sh
+### Step 2: Run
+sh PECA.sh ${sampleName} ${genome}

+Example: sh PECA.sh RAd4 mm9

 The results will be ./Results/${SampleName}/ .
 ${SampleName}_network.txt is the tissue specific network.

-TFTG_regulationScore.txt is regulation strength for the all TF to TG.
-Row name and column name are TFName.txt and TGName.txt
+TFTG_score.txt is regulation strength for the all TF to TG.
+Each row represent one TF and each column represents one target gene.
+Higher value represents higher possibility of regulation.

 CRB_pval.txt is the Chromatin regulators' (CR) binding site matrix, each column represent one CR, each row represent one region, the values are p-values.

 ## Run PECA_net_dif:
 If you have two samples and want to compare the two samples at network level, please do it by following steps:

-1, Run PECA on two samples one by one by "Run PECA"
+1, Prepare two networks: Run PECA on two samples one by one by "sh PECA.sh ${sampleName} ${genome}"

-2, Edit the Sample1, Sample2 and organism in run_PECA_compare_dif.sh (line 3,4 and 5 in run_PECA_compare_dif.sh).

-3, bash run_PECA_compare_dif.sh
+2, Run:  sh PECA_compare_dif.sh ${Sample1} ${Sample2} ${Organism}

+Example: sh PECA_compare_dif.sh K562 GM12878 human ; sh PECA_compare_dif.sh mESC RAd4 mouse

 The results will be ./Results/Compare_${Sample1}_${Sample2}.
 Containing six files: